akshatgit/CS537-Discussion-su21/week-8/README.md

 # COMP SCI 537 Discussion Week 8

 Today we will talk about p5.
-It will be relatively easier.
+It will be relatively easier than the last few projects.
+In this 5th and final assignment, you'll add multithreading and shared memory features to a web server.

+In order to add these features to the server, you'll want to know a bit about the threading libraries and library features to use.

 ## Mutex